Sarah ButlerInternship and Career Advisorsbutler@colum.edu

 Rob FunderburkCreative Industry Liaisonrfunderburk@colum.edu

-Rob's work has been featured in venues and publications such as the DePaul University Art Museum, Galerie F, Constellation, Elastic Arts, Open-End Gallery, AV-Aerie, Believe Inn, Poetry Magazine, Featherproof Books, Curbside Splendor, Stop Smiling Magazine, THE2NDHAND, Proximity Magazine, Another Chicago Magazine (ACM), Kartemquin Films, National Pastime Theater, and Redmoon Theater, among others.
+Rob’s studio practice is centered in drawing and painting, and extends to printmaking, performance projects, and large-scale installations as well as creative consulting with a diverse range of clients and collaborators.
+He is a graduate of Indiana University, and his work has been featured or presented by the DePaul University Art Museum, Galerie F, Constellation, Elastic Arts, Open-End Gallery, AV-Aerie, Believe Inn, Poetry Magazine, Featherproof, Curbside Splendor, Stop Smiling Magazine, THE2NDHAND, Proximity Magazine, Kartemquin Films, National Pastime Theater, and Redmoon Theater, among other outlets.

 Michael GoodeCareer Development Coordinatormgoode@colum.edu